Aaryan-Nakhat/Facial-Emotion-Recognition/README.md

 Source: <a href = "https://www.kaggle.com/datasets/deadskull7/fer2013">Original YouTube Video</a>

-Results after the video is passed through one of the trained models (ViT to be specific):
+Results after the above source video is passed through one of the trained models (ViT to be specific):

 ![Demo](miscellaneous/demo-fer-vit.gif)